 - Intellectual adjustment.
 Experiencing an intellectual “a-ha!” moment is one of the most rewarding parts of college, right up there with moving across the graduation stage with a degree in hand.
 Prepare to be surprised when you stumble across a fascinating subject or find that a class discussion changes your life.
 At the very least, through your academic work, you will learn to think differently about the world around you and your place in it.

 - Social adjustment.
 A new place often equals new people.
 But in college, those new relationships can have even more meaning.
 Getting to know professors not only can help you learn more in your classes, but it can also help you figure out what career pathway you want to take and how to get desired internships and jobs.
 Learning to reduce conflicts during group work or when living with others helps build essential workplace and life skills.

-The table Six Areas of Adjustment for First-Year College Students provides a succinct definition for each of the areas as well as examples of how you can demonstrate that you have adjusted.
+Table 1.1 provides a succinct definition for each of the areas as well as examples of how you can demonstrate that you have adjusted.
 Think about what you have done so far to navigate these transitions in addition to other things you can do to make your college experience a successful one.

 “Experiencing an intellectual ‘a-ha!’ moment is one of the most rewarding parts of college, right up there with moving across the graduation stage with a degree in hand.”

 Which of the six areas of adjustment do you think will be the least challenging for you, and which do you think will be most challenging?
 What can you do now to prepare for the more challenging transitions?